 The charming city of Tarragona in Catalonia, Spain, offers a large selection of affordable accommodation.
 As it is situated on the coast there are beautiful hotels with sea-view rooms and plenty of self-catered apartments dotted around the city.
 Most of the hotels in Tarragona are 3 and 4star hotels and have very high standards.
 Accommodation prices range from $30 per night in Tarragona although prices may rise during the time of Concurs De Castells.

 Head to the map below for all the best hotels and apartments in the area.

 Being on the coast, Tarragona provides many water sports activities such as snorkeling and scuba diving, along with water sports equipment hire and boat trips.
 A short distance from the beach lies the ancient Amfiteatre Roma.
-This spectacularly preserved amphitheatre even has the ruins of a 6th century church.
+This spectacularly preserved amphitheater even has the ruins of a 6th-century church.

 More ruins in Tarragona include that of Pretori i Circ Romans, which was once was the spot for chariot racing.
 For entertainment, Torredembara has its own escape room challenge where you can try and solve the clues to move through the course.
 Throughout both Torredembara and Tarragona, there are many characteristic bars and restaurants, some of which, provide live local music.